lgloege/abemis/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ABEmis documentation
+ABEMIS Documentation
 ====================

-``ABEmis`` is Python package to calculate activity-based emissions.
+``abemis`` is Python package to calculate activity-based emissions.
 Activity-based emissions (:math:`E`) are typically caculated as the product of of an *activity* (:math:`A`) by an *emission factor* (:math:`EF`)